 That means don’t take Tirosint with food, avoid taking supplements or vitamins at the same time as Tirosint, and so on.

 One of the best parts about switching to Tirosint is that most providers won’t argue with you about the change.

 Tirosint is still a T-only thyroid medication and using this medication fits into the current paradigm of thyroid treatment (however flawed this paradigm might be).

 Compare that to trying to get your provider to switch you to NDT, which is infinitely more difficult.

 Nowadays it’s also becoming more commonplace for providers to add lower dosages of T3 to T4 thyroid doses.

 So switching from, say, 125mcg of levothyroxine to 100mcg of Tirosint + 5-10mcg of Cytomel is becoming more commonplace than say switching from 125mcg of T4 to 2-3 grains of NDT.

 Tirosint Dosage vs Levothyroxine Dosage

 Is there a difference in dosages between these two medications?

-In my opinion this results from increased absorption and a flush of thyroid hormone into the body.
+In my opinion, this results from increased absorption and a flush of thyroid hormones into the body.